saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/creation_of_custom_inventory_item.md

 The `.pak` files are stored in the root of `Documents\My Games\Expeditions\Media\Mods\`.

 ### Local Testing
 After packing, your custom inventory item will be available in the game.
 The game uses the `.pak` files generated during the packing to identify the mod (locally).
-However, you will need to restart the game for this identification.
+However, you must restart the game for this identification.

 ### Uploading to mod.io
-Uploading to mod.io is performed similarly to uploading of the truck mods.
+Uploading to [mod.io](https://mod.io/) is performed similarly to uploading of the truck mods.
 See [Uploading Mod to mod.io][uploading].

 ### Subscription and Enabling